soynain/soynain/README.md

 👋 Hi, my name is Moisés Nain, some friends call me Moi, others Nain, as you please.

-👀 I’m interested in backend programming topics, design patterns and technologies, I like to handle and retrieve data, designing databases, creating services based on requirements,etc.
+👀 I’m interested in backend programming topics, design patterns and technologies, I like to handle and retrieve data, design databases, create services based on requirements,etc.

 Also I have little notions on front end development, writting HTML and css is not